bract/bract.core/README.md

 # bract.core

-Bract is a multi-purpose, modular Clojure application framework.
+Bract is a multi-purpose, modular Clojure application initialization framework.

 The _bract.core_ module implements the essential functionality and is a common dependency for all modules.

-**Currently in ALPHA.
+**Early days.
 Expect breaking changes!**

 _**Requires Clojure 1.7 or higher, Java 7 or higher.**_

+### Rationale

+Application development could be a blissful experience if we only have to focus on the application logic, and not worry about configuration, initialization and the sundry development and maintenance tasks applications frequently need.
+This should be a solved problem.

 ### What is Bract?